mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 -275 Mire achieves jump drive manufacturing capability and begins contacting the colonies.
 -271 Mire takes the leadership role in rebuilding Darrian interstellar society.
 -265 A Mire exploration ship arrives at Tizon, establishing contact with the Sword Worlds.
--238 Mire placed at the centre of power.
+-238 Mire placed at the center of power.
 Most colonies recognized as independent worlds.
 -187 First contact with the Zhodani.
 -186 The Sacnoth Dominate is formed.
 -165 Major setback in Darrian-Zhodani relations when Darrians discover the Zhodani had been aware of the Maghiz but not offered assistance.